 Second Harvest offers many volunteer opportunities for people wanting to make a difference.
 We welcome individual volunteers and groups from 2 to 50 people!
 The Food Bank has monthly pack events that allow your group to work together on the same project – a great team-building activity!
-For a list of this month's volunteer opportunities, please click here.
-If you are volunteering at our Snowdrift Road location, click here for a parking map of the facility.
+For a list of this month's volunteer activities, please contact us at 610-434-0875 or firstname.lastname@example.org.

 There is a brief orientation process you must complete before you can start volunteering.
 After completing the orientation, volunteers can come to the Food Bank Monday through Friday between 7am and 3pm; please call us at 610-434-0875 to schedule a volunteer shift.
 If these hours are not suitable for your needs, but you still want to help, contact Second Harvest at 610-434-0875 or email@example.com for a referral to one of our member agencies that could use your help.

 For safety reasons, volunteers must be at least 14 years of age and require adult supervision up to age 18.

 In an average week, the Food Bank has more than 30 volunteers completing over 100 total hours of work.
 This is equivalent to almost three additional full-time staff members.

 Scroll down or click on a specific project for more information about the volunteer opportunities we have available.

 Backpack Buddies Pack | Cooking Matters | Hunger In America 2014 Survey | SUNShine Box Pack | General Warehouse Projects |